Gravitational effects in birefringent quantum electrodynamics: Quantization and renormalization of general linear electrodynamics

 Using the above result, one finds the one-loop values

 and

 for the other two renormalization constants.

-We have thus determined the four independent renormalization constants at one-loop in the on-shell scheme.
-This was possible analyzing the one-loop vacuum polarization, which is the same as in standard QED, and the one-loop fermion self-energy, which contains a new term linear in the full trace of the perturbation $E^{ij}_{\;\;\; ij}$.
+We have thus determined the renormalization constants $Z_\psi^{\,\text{o.s.}}$ and $Z_m^{\,\text{o.s.}}$ at one-loop in the on-shell scheme.
+This was possible analyzing the the one-loop fermion self-energy, which contains a new term linear in the full trace of the perturbation $E^{ij}{}_{ij}$.

-The one-loop on-shell renormalization of ray-optically invisible birefringent electrodynamics can find its application also in the photon sector of the SME~\cite{SME-flat-space,SME-curved-spacetime}.
+The one-loop on-shell renormalization of electrodynamics on an effectively flat region of a general linear background can find its application also in the photon sector of the SME~\cite{SME-flat-space,SME-curved-spacetime}.
 In this context, indeed, the one-loop renormalization was worked out considering the divergent part of the relevant diagrams~\cite{SME-one-loop-renormalization}, without the finite contributions necessary for the on-shell scheme.